Halochkin/CustomWebComponents/cssCustomPropertyChangedMixin/test/How to style slot.childNodes?.md

 5:,6: The same as in previous example.

 ### Example 1.3
-Let's change the previous example and add a span element inside the slot in innerHTML
+Let's change the previous example and add a span element inside the slot in the innerHTML of the element.
 ```javascript
  class MiddlePap extends HTMLElement {
     constructor(){